Mu-L/workflow/docs/en/FAQ.md

 ### Is there load balancing if there are multiple IP addresses under the same domain name?

 Yes.
-In the framework, we think that all target IPs under the same domain name are equal and have the same service capabilities.
-Therefore, the framework will find a target with the lightest local load to handle the request, and it also has built-in fuse and recovery strategy.
+In the framework, we assume that all target IPs under the same domain name are equilvalent and have the same service capabilities.
+Therefore, the framework will choose a target IP with the lightest load known from local for the request, and it also has built-in fuse and recovery strategy.
 For load balancing under the same domain name, all targets must serve on the same port, and you cannot configure different weights.
-The priority of load balance is higher than connection multiplexing.
-In other words, the communication address will be selected first, and then the connection reuse will be considered.
+The load balance is prior to connection multiplexing.
+In other words, the communication address will be selected before the connection reuse being considered.

 ### How to realize load balancing or weighted selecting on different ports